cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/bulk-import-external-contacts.md

 2. Click a contact and then click **Edit** ![Edit icon](media/ebd260e4-3556-4fb0-b0bb-cc489773042c.gif) to display the contact's properties.

-That's it.
+That's it!
 Users can see the contacts and the additional information in the address book Outlook and Outlook on the web.

 ## Add more external contacts